 I’ve done yoga for decades.
 I say ‘done’ but in many ways, the ‘doing’ words don’t work.
 While yoga can be a ‘doing’, it is also a being.
 A being present to my body, a being with myself, a being in flow, in rhythm, in breath.
 A mindbody-bodymind being.

-And I’m in the second year of a doctorate in Existential Psychotherapy, alongside the practical work and theoretical training, I am beginning my research project into the embodied experience of being postmenopausal – ie, not the story of the symptoms or the to-HRT-or-not dilemmas (both of which seem to be the prime focus of most menopause research), but what it’s like to live postmenopause, the long and fruitful rest of our lives.
+I’m at the end of my third year of a four-year doctorate in Existential Psychotherapy.
+Alongside the practical work and theoretical training, I am beginning my research project into the embodied experience of being postmenopausal – ie, not the story of the symptoms or the to-HRT-or-not dilemmas (both of which seem to be the prime focus of most menopause research), but what it’s like to live postmenopause, the long and fruitful rest of our lives.
 This too, sits with me all the time, an embodied wondering that will (eventually) take form in the embodied writing of my thesis.

 Yoga helps my writing.
 Yoga supports me to be writing.
 I’ve known this for ages and have often incorporated breath work or physical offers when I teach writing workshops.
 And so I chose to train to teach yoga, not to be a yoga teacher solely, but to bring yoga more centrally into my writing workshops.

-The workshops have been an experiment, for me as much as for those in the room/zoom.
-People tell me it works for them – in non-fiction writing as well as fiction, for academic writing and for people who have never written before.
+People tell me the workshops work for them – in non-fiction writing as well as fiction, for academic writing and for people who have never written before.
 Each time the offer changes a little and I have made an effort to adjust sequences for attendees with specific physical challenges.

 The yoga flows are intentionally low-key and lead into writing exercises that match the energy we’re awakening in our bodies.
 Just as there is no studying each others’ yoga poses, nor is there any reading out loud – it’s a workshop, a playtime, an allowing.

-If this sounds like something you’d like to try, there are two workshops in September:
+If this sounds like something you’d like to try, there’s an online workshop coming up:

 And here’s some lovely things people have said about my workshops: